This article summarizes some key North Carolina landlord-tenant laws applicable to residential rental units.

 - Separate Security Deposit Bank Account:

-- Landlord is required to deposit the funds into a trust account with a licensed and insured bank or savings institution in the State of NC, or furnish a bond from an insurance company licensed to do business in NC.
+- Landlord is required to deposit the funds into a trust account with a licensed and insured bank or savings institution in the State of North Carolina, or furnish a bond from an insurance company licensed to do business in North Carolina.
 (NCGS § 42-50)

 - The landlord must notify the tenant within 30 days after the beginning of the lease term of the name and address of the bank or institution where his deposit is currently located or the name of the insurance company providing the bond.
 (NCGS § 42-50)